 How to apply

-We will continue to accept Initial Enquiry Forms through our online application system but we will not be assessing any further applications until mid-May.
-So please be aware that if you submit an application now you are unlikely to hear from us until June at the earliest.
+We will continue to accept Initial Enquiry Forms through our online application system but we will not be assessing any further applications until September.
+So please be aware that if you submit an application now you are unlikely to hear from us until October.

 Before applying please read the information about Eligibility and Grant Programmes carefully.
 The answers to the majority of queries raised by applicants can be found there or on our FAQs page.
 It is important to ensure that your charity and your particular project meet our grants criteria before you contact us.